Key Takeaway

 Research shows: 10-20 sets per muscle group per week is optimal for most people

-Method 4: Increase Training Frequency
+Method 4: Increase Frequency

 How: Train a muscle group more often per week